jralph/jQuery-Tabs/README.md

 The class to add to the currently active tab link.
 This should not contain a `.` or `#` as the setting only supports classes.

 This could be set to `active`, `current-tab`, or any other class of your choice.

+### complete ###

+The callback function to run just after a tab link has been clicked and the tab loaded.
+This should always be a function, and the function can accept the paramaters of `element` and `tab`.

+The `element` is the link element that was clicked on.

+The `tab` is the tab element that has been shown.

 Setting Example
 ---------------